csd4ni3l/simulator-games/README.md

 Some simulator games i tried to make to get better at math and interesting concepts.
-Currently includes a Boids simulator, Water Simulator, Physics Sandbox, Chladni Plate simulation, Fourier simulation, Lissajous simulation, Voronoi Diagram simulation, Lorenz Attractor simulation and a Physics sandbox.
+Currently includes a Boids simulator, Water Simulator, Physics Sandbox, Chladni Plate simulation, Fourier simulation, Lissajous simulation, Voronoi Diagram simulation, Lorenz Attractor simulation, Spirograph simulator.

 The Water Simulator simulates 2d water splashes.
 The Physics Sandbox includes crates, coins, and any custom SVG you want!
 Use w to place the current inventory item, and on the right bottom you can select new ones.